 Although the Scheme is voluntary in nature, the Government of India on various considerations like public interest, protection of human, animal or plant health, safety of the environment, prevention of unfair trade practices, national security etc. has notified various products for compulsory compliance to Indian Standards through Quality Control Orders (QCOs)

-In order to ensure enhanced consumer safety & compliance to statutory provisions, some products like gas cylinders, regulators and valves, BIS certification scheme requires each lot or batch to be inspected by BIS certification officers before release of the product.
+In order to ensure enhanced consumer safety and compliance to statutory provisions, some of the products like Gas Cylinders, Regulators and Valves have been brought under the purview of Lot Inspection which requires each Lot or Batch of the product to be inspected by BIS before release of the product.

 The presence of BIS Standard Mark on a product is an assurance of conformity of the product to the requirements of Indian Standard Specifications.
 The Conformity Assessment Schemes of BIS provides confidence to consumers about Quality, Safety and Reliability of products and ensures Consumer Protection.

 Last Updated on August 5, 2021